convox/praxis/docs/getting-started.md

     Hello, this is a change!

-### Test the app
+### Run tests

-You can test an app using the `cx test` command.
-It will build the app, deploy it to a temporary test app, run test commands defined on each service, output the results, and then delete the test app from the Rack:
+You can test an app using `cx test`.
+This command will create a temporary application container, deploy the current code to it, and sequentially run the `test:` command specified for each service.
+If a `test:` command is not specified, no tests will be run. `cx test` will abort and pass through any non-zero exit code returned by a test command.

     $ cx test
     creating app test-1495232395: OK